-Admission to the Nursing AAS Degree Program at MVCC is a competitive and time-sensitive process.
-In order to be considered for admission to this program, prospective students must meet all of the following requirements prior to beginning their Nursing studies.
+Admission to the nursing A.A.S. degree program at MVCC is a competitive and time-sensitive process.
+In order to be considered for admission to this program, prospective students must meet all of the following requirements prior to beginning their nursing studies.

 - Minimum high school average of 85 OR a current overall grade point average (GPA) of 2.85.

-Any student who is interested in MVCC's Nursing program should consult the How to Apply to Nursing Requirements.
+- Any student who is interested in MVCC's nursing program should consult the How to Apply to Nursing Requirements.

 Nursing Program Facts

-- We have a Student Nurse Organization (SNO)
+• The program offers membership in a Student Nurse Organization (SNO)

 • Master’s prepared nursing faculty teach all theory sections